How to Increase Max Upload Size in cPanel (Quick & Easy)

 TL;DR

-- Common Issue: The “upload limit exceeded” error is a frequent problem for website owners trying to upload large files.
+• The “upload limit exceeded” error is common for website owners trying to upload large files; most servers have restrictive default limits.

 Ever tried uploading a file to your website only to hit that frustrating “upload limit exceeded” error?
 You’re not alone.
 This common issue affects thousands of website owners daily.